kufii/Audioshield-PlayMusic/README.md

 2. Right click Audioshield-PlayMusic and click properties.
 Check Include in VR Library.
 3. Click "Choose Icon" and browse for icon.png

+# Search Options

+By default, the search will search for tracks.
+You can various search commands, more search commands will come in the future.

+* **Search by Album**: `-al <search>`.
+This will output the tracks of matching albums.

 # Uninstallation Instructions
 1. Uninstall Fiddler through Windows Control Panel
 2. Uninstall Fiddler Root certificate: issue command 'CertMgr.msc' (without quotes) in Windows Run-dialog.
 Navigate to folder 'Trusted Root Certification Authorities' -> 'Certificates'.
 Right click the 'DO_NOT_TRUST_FiddlerRoot' certificate and select 'delete'.